greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/gprecoverseg.html.md

 -i recover\_config\_file
 :   Specifies the name of a file with the details about failed segments to recover.

     Each line in the config file specifies a segment to recover.
-This line can have one of two formats.
+This line can have one of three formats.
 In the event of in-place \(incremental\) recovery, enter one group of pipe-delimited fields in the line.
 For example:

     ```
     failedAddress|failedPort|failedDataDirectory